5 Challenges Marketing Teams Face When Managing Their Website- Written by Kyle Narducci

 If you haven’t heard of them, IDEO is a company that designs new products and experiences by deploying a strategy called “Design Thinking.”
-They approach new product development with a design first mentality and draw from people across many disciplines to design great solutions to problems.
+They approach new product development with a design first mentality and draw from people across many disciplines.
 Design thinking is the process of designing for what future customers will actually want instead of relying on historical data or instinct versus evidence.

 We tackle these questions and provide solutions for marketers who are in charge of making their website better.

-How can you integrate with the systems that matter to you most?
+Integrating with systems that matter most to you

 Which is more important – visual aesthetic or conversions?